FlamemasterNXF/PeanutScript/Docs/COMPLETEOVERVIEW.md

 For loops are slightly more complex. <br>
 Syntax: `for i=n until x => SOMETHING`<br>
 n is a value you choose for your For loop to start with.<br>
-The loop will run SOMETHING until n reaches x.<br>
+The loop will run SOMETHING until n reaches x, incrementing n by 1 each time.<br>

 ### Single and Multi-line notes
 Remember that in all Multi-Line loops the `=>` is required to be on the first line of the loop!<br>